European Mediscience Awards

 Mette has broad international experience within biotech and life sciences both as an investor, as a board member, and operationally, covering business development and licensing, management and financing.

 Mette has been appointed to numerous board positions in both private and public companies in Europe and the US.
-She currently has six board positions in the US and Europe.
+She currently has six board positions in the US and Europe and work as strategic advisor for several companies and initiatives.

 Mette previously founded and managed Lundbeckfonden Ventures, completing around 40 European and US investments over a 12 year period, and was part of the management at the Lundbeck Foundation.
 Before that, she was co-founder and CEO of 7TM Pharma A/S. She started her biotech career as part of the management team of NeuroSearch A/S, responsible for business development and licensing.